Chriscbr/dotfiles/README.md

 ## fonts

 Currently using [Nerd Font patched version of SF Mono](https://github.com/Twixes/SF-Mono-Powerline).
-I've previously used SF Mono patched with Powerline, and Fira Code patched with Nerd Fonts.
+In the past I've used SF Mono patched with Powerline and Fira Code patched with Nerd Fonts.

 ## iTerm profile